Coarse-Grained Boltzmann Generators: Experimental Details for Force Matching

 \subsection{Training Configuration}

 For MB, training uses the Adam optimizer (via Optax) with a constant learning rate of $10^{-4}$ and batch size 128 for 500 epochs.
-For alanine dipeptide, training uses Adam with exponential learning rate decay ($\eta_0 = 10^{-3}$, decay rate 0.9), batch size 256, and 250 epochs.
+For peptides, training uses Adam with exponential learning rate decay ($\eta_0 = 10^{-3}$, decay rate 0.01), batch size 256, and 300 epochs.
+We use 500k training samples for alanine dipeptide and 1000k training samples for alanine tripeptide and hexapeptide across all CG mappings.
 Training and validation splits are with a 90/10 ratio.
 Gradients are clipped to a global norm of 1.0.
-The final parameters for energy evaluation correspond to the minimum validation loss.
+Validation losses in CG force matching are often noisy and do not consistently correlate with potential quality.
+We use the final training checkpoint for inference in all experiments.